 Translation: People who buy things want to be protected from knowing about and interacting with people who are too poor to buy things.

-Much better to make life more difficult for people who ride the bus.Lisa Wade is a professor of sociology at Occidental College.
+Much better to make life more difficult for people who ride the bus.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.